microsoft/teams-ai/js/samples/06.auth.teamsSSO.messagingExtension/README.md

 # Teams Message Extension SSO Bot

-This sample shows how to incorporate a basic conversational flow into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
+This sample shows how to incorporate a basic Message Extension app into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
+Users can search npmjs for packages.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->